KjetilIN/advent-of-code-2024/day_04/notes.md

 - Only when found we search in the possible directions, if feasible
 - Use `rayon` to parallelize the process

+### Part 2
+- Look for `A` character before checking the cross
+- Check if only `A`, if it is within the valid boundaries (must not be on the edge of the map)
+- Use `rayon` to check only the valid indexes where there is an `A`
+- Check if any of the valid combinations of a cross is present.
+If it is, increment the count

 ## Result

 ### Part 1